Identify which pupils have EAL and assess their needs

-Have an initial meeting with the parents
+Have an initial meeting with the parents or carers

 Use an interpreter if necessary.
 This is important to understand the pupil’s starting point and context, and to get to know them as an individual.